Solitaire du Figaro

-The Solitaire du Figaro, previously called the Course de l'Aurore, is a solo multi-stage sailing race created in 1970 by Jean-Louis Guillemard and Jean-Michel Barrault.
-The unique character of the race, the presence of great solo sailors and its being open to amateurs, has made it one of the most cherished races in French sailing.
+The Solitaire du Figaro (/fr/), until 1979 the Course de l'Aurore (/fr/), is a yearly single-handed multi-stage sailing race created in 1970 by Jean-Louis Guillemard and Jean-Michel Barrault.
+The unique character of the race, the presence of great solo sailors and it being open to amateurs, has made it one of the most cherished races in French sailing.
+The race is always in the Atlantic but its stages vary yearly.
+In 2025, the race had three stages between France and Spain.

 History

 From 1970 to 1979 the race was organised by the newspaper L'Aurore.
 In 1980 the daily newspaper Le Figaro bought out L'Aurore and became the principal sponsor of the event.

 From 2003, the eyewear company Alain Afflelou was an associate sponsor.
 The official name of the race became La Solitaire Afflelou Le Figaro.
 Since 2008, the motor manufacturer Suzuki replaced them, and the race became named La Solitaire du Figaro Suzuki.

 Since 2011 the title sponsor of the race has been Éric Bompard Cachemire, a French fashion house specialising in cashmere garments.

 The characteristics of the race are: